 Francis Davis, VILLAGE VOICE

-“A consistently inventive player who combines an ear for melody with a strong rhythmic sense that grabs the attention of even those who normally resistant to jazz.”
+“A consistently inventive player who combines an ear for melody with a strong rhythmic sense that grabs the attention of even those who are normally resistant to jazz.”

 Larry Katz, BOSTON HERALD